The Flux7 Enterprise DevOps Framework

 In juxtaposition to this traditional IT model is Flux7’s Enterprise DevOps Framework (EDF):

-As I noted above, this framework is based on our extensive experience as a DevOps sherpa to over 150 customers and is focused on helping development and IT ops execute at full speed with minimal dependencies to achieve specific business goals.
-(Click here for a full list of common DevOps business drivers.)
+As I noted above, this framework is based on our extensive experience as a DevOps sherpa to over 150 customers and is focused on helping developers and IT ops execute at full speed with minimal dependencies to achieve specific business goals.

 In this new DevOps framework, the traditional IT operations team is converted into a concept that we call the landing zone.
 The landing zone is where services deploy and as a result is focused on catching service agnostic components as they are delivered via pipelines.
 (We define pipelines as processes designed specifically to automate the delivery of services into the landing zone.)
 In the EDF, the concept of a service-agnostic landing zone is very critical as is the idea of service teams owning more of their dependencies.

 In this new model, inspectors also play a role, but they now have two jobs.
 They inspect components:

 As they move through the pipeline.
 This more traditional inspection includes things like security and audit checks.

 Once they are running in the landing zone for image analysis on a container to check for available software on your container.
 This secondary level of inspection gives you a whole new level of security and vulnerability analysis not typically done in virtual machines.

 In this new model, we add the idea of injectors.
 When you have a framework like the EDF with things moving full speed, the last thing you want is for people to have to stop the process in order to communicate with each other information specific to applications landing in the landing zone.
 For example, imagine having to interrupt automation to pass along a subnet ID.